 Most of us have heard the saying “less is more,” but how many of us put it into practice when it counts?
 Your application essays are the perfect forum for reaping the benefits of this deceptively simple principle.

-It’s the idea that we must resist our natural tendency to overplay our hands, to choose complexity over simplicity, to include unnecessary details, to say what needn’t be said, to be redundant…See?
+It’s the idea that we must resist our natural tendencies to overplay our hands, to choose complexity over simplicity, to include unnecessary details, to say what needn’t be said, to be redundant…See what I did there?
 Often, more information is of less value in getting your point across.

-Here are three key areas to practice less-is-more:
+Here are three key areas to practice less is more:

 - Open-ended essays

 The same principle applies here, especially because our tendency to include the unnecessary is amplified by anxiety.
 A perfect example concerns the dreaded “Walk me through your resume” request.
-When we practice this with our MBA clients, over 90% of them start by telling us where they went to college and what their major was, then more or less read their resumes, sometimes point by point, to me, often taking close to 10 minutes.
+When we practice this with our MBA clients, over 90% of them start by telling us where they went to college and what their major was, then more or less read their resumes, sometimes point by point, often taking close to 10 minutes.
 Huge mistake.
 A much better – and simpler – approach is to say something like, “My resume shows that I have a strong engineering background, with professional experience that has focused increasingly on business-related problem-solving and leadership.”
 Then proceed to illustrate each of those three main points with select, high-impact details from the resume.
 Two or three minutes, tops.
 Less is more.

-3. Additional information essays
+- Additional information essays

-Using less-is-more is a smart way to impress admissions committees and ultimately end up with more options for graduate school.
+Using less is more is a smart way to impress admissions committees and ultimately end up with more options for graduate school.
 We can help you focus your essays, trim them back, or help you from the very beginning – check out our catalog of application services here.